web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/first-form.md

 {{% notice info %}}

-It's best to declare your parameters, but rest assured that Hunchentoot allows you to get the value of any URL parameter with the function `hunchentoot:parameter`.
+It's best to declare your parameters, but rest assured that Hunchentoot allows you to get the value of any URL parameter of the current web request with the function `hunchentoot:parameter`.

 {{% /notice %}}